yrogovich/repo-searcher/README.md

      ```bash
    npm install
    ```
+4. Add .env.local file to the root of the project from the .env.example file and add your GitHub token to the file.
-4. Start the development server
+5. Start the development server

    ```bash
     pnpm run dev